 Do you know that under the hood all your SQL and Linux commands are algorithms and data structures?
 You might not realize this, but that’s how the software works.

-When you ask someone to make a decision for something the good one will be able to tell you “I chose to do X because it’s better than A, B in these ways.
+When you ask someone to make a decision for something the good one will be able to tell you “I choose to do X because it’s better than A, B in these ways.
 I could have gone with C, but I felt this was a better choice because of this“.
 In our daily life, we always go with that person who can complete the task in a short amount of time with efficiency and using fewer resources.
 The same things happen with these companies.
-The problem faced by these companies is much harder and at a much larger scale.
+The problem faced by these companies is much harder and on a much larger scale.
 Software developers also have to make the right decisions when it comes to solving the problems of these companies.

-Knowledge of data structures like Hash Tables, Trees, Tries, Graphs, and various algorithms goes a long way in solving these problems efficiently and the interviewers are more interested in seeing how candidates use these tools to solve a problem.
+Knowledge of DS and Algo like Hash Tables, Trees, Graphs, and various algorithms goes a long way in solving these problems efficiently and the interviewers are more interested in seeing how candidates use these tools to solve a problem.
 Just like a car mechanic needs the right tool to fix a car and make it run properly, a programmer needs the right tool (algorithm and data structure) to make the software run properly.
 So the interviewer wants to find a candidate who can apply the right set of tools to solve the given problem. .
 If you know the characteristics of one data structure in contrast to another you will be able to make the right decision in choosing the right data structure to solve a problem.

 Engineers working in Google, Microsoft, Facebook, Amazon-like such companies are different than others and paid higher as compared to other companies…but why?
 In these companies coding is just the implementation and roughly takes 20-30% of the time allotted to a project.
 Most of the time goes into designing things with the best and optimum algorithms to save on the company’s resources (servers, computation power, etc).
 This is the main reason why interviews in these companies are focused on algorithms as they want people who can think out of the box to design algorithms that can save the company thousands of dollars.
 Youtube, Facebook, Twitter, Instagram, GoogleMaps all these sites have the highest number of users in the world.
-To handle more users on these sites it requires more optimation to be done and that’s the reason product-based companies only hire candidates who can optimize their software as per user demand.
+To handle more users on these sites it requires more optimization to be done and that’s the reason product-based companies only hire candidates who can optimize their software as per user demand.

-Example: Suppose you are working in Facebook company.
-You come up with an optimal solution of a problem (like sorting a list of users from India) with a time complexity of O(nLogn) instead of O(n^2) and assume that n for the problem here for the company in real life scenario is 100 million (very fair assumption considering the number of users registered on facebook exceeds 1 billion). nLogn would be 800 million, while n^2 would be 10^7 billion.
+Example: Suppose you are working in a Facebook company.
+You come up with an optimal solution of a problem (like sorting a list of users from India) with time complexity of O(nLogn) instead of O(n^2) and assume that n for the problem here for the company in real life scenario is 100 million (very fair assumption considering the number of users registered on Facebook exceeds 1 billion). nLogn would be 800 million, while n^2 would be 10^7 billion.
 In cost terms, you can see that the efficiency has been improved more than 10^7 times, which could be a huge saving in terms of server cost and time.

-Now you might have got that companies want to hire a smart developer who can make the right decision and save company resources, time and money.
+Now you might have got that companies want to hire a smart developer who can make the right decision and save company resources, time, and money.
 So before you give the solution to use a Hash table instead of List to solve a specific problem think about the big scale and all the case scenarios carefully.
 It can generate revenue for the company or the company can lose a huge amount of money.

-To Solve Some Real World Complex Problems
+To Solve Some Real-World Complex Problems

-Have you ever scolded by your parents when you were unable to find your book or clothes in your messed up room?
+Have you ever been scolded by your parents when you were unable to find your book or clothes in your messed-up room?
 Definitely yes…your parents are right when they give the advice to keep everything in the right place so the next time you can get your stuff easily.
-Here you need to arrange and keep everything (data) in such a structure that whenever you need to search something you get that easily and as soon as possible.
+Here you need to arrange and keep everything (data) in such a structure that whenever you need to search for something you get that easily and as soon as possible.
 This example gives a clear idea that how important it is to arrange or structure the data in real life.

 Now take the example of a library.
 If you need to find a book on Set Theory from a library, you will go to the maths section first, then the Set Theory section.
 If these books are not organized in this manner and just distributed randomly then it will be frustrating to find a specific book.
-So data structures refer to the way we organize information on our computer.
-Computer scientists process and look for the best way we can organize the data we have, so it can be better processed based on input provided.
+So data structures refer to the way we organize information on our computers.
+Computer scientists process and look for the best way we can organize the data we have, so it can be better processed based on the input provided.

 - If you need to keep a deck of cards and arrange it properly how would you do that?
 You will throw it randomly or you will arrange the cards one over another and from a proper deck.
 You can use Stack here to make a proper arrangement of cards one over another.

-The first two were a good example of choosing the right data structure for a real-world problem and the third one is a good example of choosing the right algorithm to solve a specific problem in less amount of time.
+The first two were a good example of choosing the right data structure for a real-world problem and the third one is a good example of choosing the right algorithm to solve a specific problem in less amount time.

-All the above examples give you a clear understanding that how the organization of data is really important in our day to day life.
+All the above examples give you a clear understanding that how the organization of data is really important in our day-to-day life.
 Arranging data in a specific structure is really helpful in saving a lot of time and it becomes easier to manipulate or use them.
 The same goes for the algorithm…we all want to save our time, energy and resources.
 We all want to choose the best approach to solve the problems in our daily life.
-A lot of problems exist in the world that can take hours or days to be solved with the native solution, it also may take years ! can you imagine! watch this : Importance of Data Structure and Algorithms
+A lot of problems exist in the world that can take hours or days to be solved with the native solution, it also may take years ! can you imagine! watch this: Importance of Data Structure and Algorithms